t-koba-96/skill-assessment/README.md

 To do . [ablationrun.sh](ablationrun.sh)

 ### Checkpoints

 - Model weights
   - For default, trained model weights are saved to [./ckpt/models](./ckpt/models)
   - Change the save directory if you want by changing the ckpt_path in [arg_file](./args/origin.yaml)
   - The best score is saved as (best_score_ ... .ckpt).
+  - Also the best score results are saved as csv files.

 - Tensorboard logs
   - For default, tensorboard logs are saved to [./ckpt/logs](./ckpt/logs)